imbrianj/switchBoard/README.md

    * Run $: node app in terminal
    * That's it!

+  Q. What is that dot in the top right?

+  A. The dot indicates your connection state.
+If you see it, congrats!
+You're able to grab real-time info from SwitchBoard.
+Your browser will attempt to connect via WebSockets for real-time updates.

+  If your browser does not support WebSockets, it'll attempt to set up standard XHR polling.
+If your browser doesn't support that, you can still issue commands, but will need to manually refresh your browser for updates.

+  The colors indicate:

+   * Red - Disonnected
+   * Gray - Attempting to connect - or waiting to connect
+   * Blue - Connected
+   * No indicator - Either your browser doesn't support WebSockets, XHR or something bad happened.

 - Q. How secure is this?

   A. Depends.
 It's assumed that any device that's on your network is deemed white-listed.
 This probably shouldn't be used on a large network with people you don't trust to screw with your TV.
 Outside your network, my goal is to provide the most security by keeping external connections to a minimum.
 See "Q. Why aren't you using a seed-based JS library / referencing CSS from a CDN?"